 Network/Multi-User

-As mentioned, because Insight uses a file-based database, we must trust the filesystem to be reliable.
-The Insight database has built-in transactional controls to prevent data corruption in standard power-loss or drive disconnection situations, but it cannot protect against a filesystem that claims to do one thing while doing another.
+Insight uses a file-based database with built-in transactional controls to prevent data corruption in standard power-loss or drive disconnection situations.

-All sharing relies on the network filesystem correctly implementing standard file locking protocols.
-These are used to ensure that only one user at a time is modifying a given part of the file, and that after modification, all users see the updated and consistent version of the data.
-If a network filesystem claims to issue a lock over a piece of data, but does not actually prevent concurrent access, then the database file will very quickly become corrupted.
+Proper implementation of standard file-locking protocols is important to prevent data corruption.
+This is to ensure that only one user at a time is modifying a given part of the file and that after modification, all users see the updated and consistent version of the data.
+In some instances, even if a network filesystem claims to issue a lock over a piece of data, it does not prevent concurrent access, resulting in the database file becoming corrupt.

 For example, a typical configuration in an environment with both Linux and Windows users is to provide filesystem access via NFS to Linux and via CIFS/Samba to Windows.
-It is vital that these two systems coordinate file locking in such a way that a lock taken via NFS is also enforced against CIFS/Samba users (and vice-versa).
-This situation is the most likely opportunity for corruption.
+These two systems must coordinate file locking in such a way that a lock taken via NFS is also enforced against CIFS/Samba users (and vice-versa) to avoid database corruption.

-IMPORTANT NOTE: Machines running Linux and many network attached storage [NAS] devices use Samba for sharing files.
-In a multi-user Insight environment, it is critical that Opportunistic Locks are disabled for the project directories to avoid database corruption.
+Note: Machines running Linux and many network-attached storage [NAS] devices use Samba for sharing files.
+In a multi-user Insight environment, Opportunistic Locks must be disabled for the project directories to avoid database corruption.
 For details on opportunistic locks and their implications, please see this page on the Samba website.

 Testing

-It is important to run this test on at least two machines at once, as it is only through concurrent access that such problems will be found.
+It is important to run this test on at least two machines at once, as it is only through concurrent access that such arises.
 You will want to run this tool in such a way that all filesystem paths are tested simultaneously.
 For example, if you have Linux, Windows, and Mac OS X systems, and multiple paths by which a single filesystem can be mounted, you must test all such paths at the same time.

 1. Install and run the Insight launcher as usual.